williaz/TechRefresher/Pythonic.md

 - You create a generator expression by putting list-comprehension-like syntax between () characters.
 - Chaining generators together like this executes very quickly in Python.
 When you’re looking for a way to compose functionality that’s operating on a large stream of input, generator expressions are a great choice.
 The only gotcha is that the iterators returned by generator expressions are stateful, so you must be careful not to use these iterators more than once

-### 33 Compose Multiple Generators with yield from
+## 33 Compose Multiple Generators with yield from
 - yield from essentially causes the Python interpreter to handle the nested for loop and yield expression boilerplate for you, which results in better performance.

+## 34 inject data into Generators with iterator instead of send
+## 35 Avoid Causing State Transitions in Generators with throw

+- to use a class that implements the __iter__ method along with methods to cause exceptional state transitions.

+## 36 Consider itertools for Working with Iterators and Generators
+- linking iterators together, filtering items they output, and producing combinations of items.

+###